-1. Housing 2.
+Iuns 1.
+Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
 Economic Structure Option A - include a policy ++ + ++ + Option B - no policy (No Part 2 local plan policy) - -

-9.97 Option A has significant positive effects on the transport objective and benefits several other objectives; but has a significant negative effect on the economic structure objective by excluding commercial development; whilst Option B has significant negative effects on the transport and natural resources objectives, and minor negative effects on several other objectives.
+9.97 9.96 Option A has significant positive effects on the transport objective and benefits several other objectives; but has a significant negative effect on the economic structure objective by excluding commercial development; whilst Option B has significant negative effects on the transport and natural resources objectives, and minor negative effects on several other objectives.
+The policy has significant positive effects on the transport objective as well as other objectives including health and natural resources.

-9.98 Through the local plan process, it has been decided to include a policy on travel plans.
+9.98 9.97 Through the local plan process, it has been decided to include a policy on travel plans.